nveldt/ParamCC/README.md

 # ParamCC

+Code for algorithms and experiments for

-Algorithms for parametric correlation clustering in hypergraphs and bipartite graphs
+"Parametric correlation clustering in hypergraphs and bipartite graphs" Nate Veldt, Anthony Wirth, and David F. Gleich
+KDD 2020

-Some experiments make use of [Graclus software](http://www.cs.utexas.edu/users/dml/Software/graclus.html), not included in this repo.
+Some experiments make use of graph and hypergraph clusteiring software not included in this repo.